privet56/ng2Goodies/docker/k8s.md

 	Deployment = collection of resources & references & exposed ports
 		Deployment-Description: in YAML
-	Pod = group of instances of a container in a deployment Service = endpoint that exports a port to the outside world
+	Pod = group of instances of a container in a deployment = 1+ containers with shared IP/resources
+	Service = endpoint that exports a port to the outside world = Grouping of pods (acting as one) has stable virtual IP and DNS name Label = Key-Value pairs associated with k8s ojbects (eg. app=appname, env=prod, version=1) Master = the k8s installation, has APi & etcd & scheduler & controllers

 ## kubectl & minikube
 	runs k8s locally, but does not support load balancers, persistent volumes, ingress